 Monitoring and assessing progress toward the outcome will occur through a suite of indicators that will be selected by our partners and stakeholders.

 As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November of 2020.
+It will be reviewed and discussed by the Management Board again in November 2022.

 Logic & Action Plan